2025-ilaria/project-/sparql-queries.md

 Using **`arco:HistoricOrArtisticProperty`** as class, we noticed that the results were only artistic representations of the theatre.
 To find the correct <a href="https://it.wikipedia.org/wiki/Internationalized_Resource_Identifier">IRI</a> of Teatro Massimo, we understood that we had to change class.

-## Query 2️⃣: checking the presence of Teatro Massimo di Palermo in ArCo using another class
+## Query 2️⃣: Checking the presence of Teatro Massimo di Palermo in ArCo using another class

 We changed from **`arco:HistoricOrArtisticProperty`** to **`cis:CulturalInstituteOrSite`**.